dddrrreee/cs140e-25win/labs/9-debug-hw/README.md

     The panic about `b` is just a way of indicating where you should modify.

+  - All the `_set` and `_get` routines are just simple assembly wrappers to write or read the given co-processor.
+It's up to the calller to pass in the right bits to write for `_set`.

   - Delete the semi-colon in `mini-step.c:mismatch_off`.
     Original: